Nooble12/CC-MekanismFissionReactorMonitor/README.md

 # Not working?
 ## Did you install Basalt UI Framework?
 Release (Full)
 To download the Basalt Installer UI using a ComputerCraft shell command: wget run https://raw.githubusercontent.com/Pyroxenium/Basalt2/main/install.lua -f

+## No data coming to the monitor?
+Make sure that the "reactorMonitorComputerID" variable in the ARC_Manager is set to the monitor computer's id.
+To find id, type "id" in the computer's shell.

 ## Black screen issue
 If the program is running but there is a black screen, restart the program.
 Not sure why it does this.
 Happens when you run the program for the first time.